Last updated 11th May 2020

 What information we hold

-- When you contact us by email or through our website, we collect your name, email address, phone number, and the company you work for.
+When you contact us by email or through our website, we collect your name, email address, phone number, the company you work for.
 Occasionally we conduct surveys and in those cases we collect other information only where permission is granted and it is explained what we are asking for and what we will do with it.

 Where we store your information